 - Soy sauce (reduced sodium)

-- Spices, all, fresh or dried (cinnamon, turmeric, garlic, pepper, curry, etc.)
+- Fresh or dried spices (cinnamon, turmeric, garlic, pepper, curry, etc.)

-- Vinegar, unsweetened varieties (apple cider, balsamic, red wine, rice, etc.)
+- Unsweetened vinegar (apple cider, balsamic, red wine, rice, etc.)

 Q) Should I weigh my animal protein sources raw or cooked?